The Making of a President: Presidential Leadership in Volatile Times, George Washington to Lyndon B. Johnson

 Austin, Texas

 As the first president of a new nation, George Washington’s presidential administration was rife with instability and violence.
-Lyndon B. Johnson entered office after an assassination and had to lead the country through the struggle for Civil Rights and the Vietnam War.
-This workshop will analyze the leadership skills and struggles of Washington and Johnson and explore the legacies they left to a nation.
+Lyndon B. Johnson entered office after an assassination and led the country through the struggles of Civil Rights and the Vietnam War.
+This workshop analyzed the leadership skills and challenges of Washington and Johnson and explored the legacies they left to the nation.

-We welcome all educators interested in joining us for this amazing workshop, created by George Washington's Mount Vernon and the LBJ Library.
+We welcomed educators interested in joining us for this workshop, created by George Washington’s Mount Vernon and the LBJ Library.

 Objectives of the workshop:

-• Gain knowledge of George Washington and the world he shaped in revolutionary times
+• Gained knowledge of George Washington and the world he shaped in revolutionary times

-• Analyze primary sources in order to investigate Washington’s leadership and legacies
+• Analyzed primary sources to investigate Washington’s leadership and legacies

-• Address histories perspectives that reflective of the 18th century
+• Addressed historical perspectives reflective of the 18th century

-• Create and utilize strategies for the classroom that encourage discussion and inquiry
+• Created and utilized classroom strategies that encouraged discussion and inquiry

 • Maddie Sisson, Mount Vernon